 This Health Insurance 101 guide will walk you through on all the basic healthcare processes, words, and facts that you need to know.

-The United States spends more on healthcare than any other high-income nation; in 2015, more than $3.2 trillion was spent on healthcare alone.
+The United States spends more on healthcare than any other high-income nation; in 2018, more than $3.6 trillion was spent on healthcare alone.
+That’s $11,172 per person!
 Yet, in spite of all that money spent on our health, a vast majority of us likely don’t fully understand what goes on in our healthcare system – which policies directly impact us, where and how much money goes to whom, or even exactly how health insurance works.

 It makes sense of course.
-Navigating the American healthcare space is difficult (even our president has admitted to its complexity).
-To help alleviate some of that confusion, we’ve put together this Health Insurance 101 guide to help you make sense of the all the basics you need to know about healthcare.
+Navigating the American healthcare space is difficult.
+To help alleviate some of that confusion, we’ve put together this Health Insurance 101 guide to help you make sense of all the basics you need to know about healthcare.

 How Health Insurance Works

 Access to healthcare in America is limited and costly.
 Having health insurance is important because it safeguards you from having to pay hundreds – even thousands – of dollars to cover your medical expenses.
 By paying a monthly fee to an insurer, the insurer guarantees that it’ll cover a certain percentage of costs or certain treatments/procedures tied to your health.

 Just like every other type of insurance, health insurance works because it involves sharing risks.
 For any specific insurer (whether it’s the government or a private insurance company), a group of people pay the insurer a certain amount every month.
 By paying the insurer, these people essentially make a decision to share the risk amongst themselves.
 Health insurance works by spreading the overall costs of care among the group of people under the insurer.
 The monthly fees collected by the insurer are pooled into a fund that is then used for medical expenses to pay for preventive or standard care and for treatments.